 \section{Abstract}

-We studied the radiative muon decay $\rmdsign$ by using for the first time an almost fully polarized muon beam.
-We identified a large sample ($\sim\!13000$) of these decays in a total sample of $1.8\times10^{14}$ positive muon decays collected in the MEG experiment and measured the branching ratio $\mathcal{B}(\rmd) = (6.03\pm0.14\rm {(stat.)}\pm0.53\rm{(sys.)})\times 10^{-8}$ for $\epositron>45~{\rm MeV}$ and $\egamma>40~{\rm MeV}$, consistent with the Standard Model prediction.
-Moreover, the precise measurement of this decay mode provides the basic tool for the timing calibration and a strong quality check of the complete MEG experiment in the search for $\megsign$ process. \PACS{13.35.Bv \and 12.15.Ji} \keywords{Polarized muon decay \and Weak interaction \and $\meg$ experiment}
+We studied the radiative muon decay $\rmdsign$ by using for the first time an almost fully polarized muon source.
+We identified a large sample ($\sim\!13000$) of these decays in a total sample of $1.8\times10^{14}$ positive muon decays collected in the MEG experiment in the years 2009--2010 and measured the branching ratio $\mathcal{B}(\rmd) = (6.03\pm0.14\mathrm {(stat.)}\pm0.53\mathrm{(sys.)})\times 10^{-8}$ for $\epositron>45~\mathrm{MeV}$ and $\egamma>40~\mathrm{MeV}$, consistent with the Standard Model prediction.
+The precise measurement of this decay mode provides a basic tool for the timing calibration, a normalization channel, and a strong quality check of the complete MEG experiment in the search for $\megsign$ process. \PACS{13.35.Bv \and 12.15.Ji} \keywords{Polarized muon decay \and Weak interaction \and $\meg$ experiment}